 The wild auroch

 Cattle are the tame version of the wild aurochs that used to live on the grass plains of Asia, Africa, and Europe.
-About 5000 BC, people in Central Asia began to keep tame cattle.
+About 7000 BC, people in North Africa began to keep tame cattle.
+About 5000 BC, people in Central Asia did it too.
 At first people just kept cattle for their meat and leather, but soon they also got milk from cows, and they started to make yogurt and cheese.
 By about 4000 BC, people also began to use cattle as oxen, to pull plows and wagons.

 Bulls, cows, steers, oxen

 We call male cattle bulls, and female cattle cows.
 Bulls are dangerous, and we don’t need very many of them, so people keep most male cattle from having babies – those are steers.
 Cattle that work hard plowing or pulling wagons, like the two that are plowing a field in this Egyptian model, we call oxen.